davidfeng88/CollisionViz/README.md

 * [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers) show collisions involving taxis, bicycles, motorcycles, and collisions that caused pedestrian injuries or deaths.
 * [Heatmap layer](https://developers.google.com/maps/documentation/javascript/heatmaplayer) shows a heatmap based on all the collisions on the selected date. **Note**: at this zoom level, all heatmap data will dissipate with fusion table layer, thus a heatmap layer is used.
 * [Traffic, transit and bicycling Layers](https://developers.google.com/maps/documentation/javascript/trafficlayer) show the real-time (user time) traffic, the public transit network, and bike paths, respectively.
-* Alternative Map Style is the Silver theme in [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).
+* Alternative map style is the Silver theme in [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).

 ## Implementation
 ### Sample Redux State